German Confederation

-The German Confederation (Deutscher Bund /de/) was an association of 39 predominantly German-speaking sovereign states in Central Europe.
+The German Confederation (Deutscher Bund /de/) was an association of 39 predominantly German-speaking sovereign states in Central Europe from 1815 to 1866.
 (Note: The German Confederation did not include German-speaking lands in the eastern portion of the Kingdom of Prussia (East Prussia and parts of West Prussia and Posen), the German-speaking cantons of Switzerland (including a third of majority francophone Fribourg and Valais), Alsace and a north-eastern strip of Lorraine in France, and southern portions of Schleswig (Kingdom of Denmark).)
-It was created by the Congress of Vienna in 1815 to replace the Holy Roman Empire, which dissolved in 1806 as a result of the Napoleonic Wars.
+It was created by the Congress of Vienna to replace the Holy Roman Empire, which dissolved in 1806 as a result of the Napoleonic Wars.

 The Confederation had only one organ, the Bundesversammlung, or Federal Convention (also Federal Assembly or Confederate Diet).
 The Convention consisted of the representatives of the member states.
 The most important issues had to be decided unanimously.
 The Convention was presided over by the representative of Austria, but this was a formality, as the Confederation had no head of state, since it was not a state.

 The Confederation was a strong alliance among its member states because federal law was superior to state law.
 (The decisions of the Federal Convention were binding for the member states.)
 Additionally, the Confederation had been established for eternity and was impossible to dissolve (legally), with no member states able to leave it and no new member able to join without universal consent in the Federal Convention.
 But the Confederation was weakened by its very structure and member states, partly because its most important decisions required unanimity and the purpose of the Confederation was limited to security matters.
 Moreover, the functioning of the Confederation depended on the cooperation of the two most populous member states, Austria and Prussia, which were often in opposition.

 The German revolutions of 1848–1849, motivated by liberal, democratic, socialist, and nationalist sentiments, attempted to transform the Confederation into a unified German federal state with a liberal constitution (usually called the Frankfurt Constitution in English).
 The Federal Convention dissolved on 12 July 1848 but was reestablished in 1850 after the revolution was crushed by Austria, Prussia, and other states.

-The Confederation finally dissolved after the victory of the Kingdom of Prussia in the Seven Weeks' War over the Austrian Empire in 1866.
-The dispute over which had the inherent right to rule German lands ended in Prussia's favour, leading to the creation of the North German Confederation under Prussian leadership in 1867, to which the eastern portions of the Kingdom of Prussia were added.
-A number of South German states remained independent until they joined the North German Confederation, which was renamed and proclaimed as the German Empire in 1871, as the unified Germany (aside from Austria) with the Prussian king as emperor (Kaiser) after the victory over French Emperor Napoleon III in the Franco-Prussian War of 1870.
+The Confederation dissolved after the victory of the Kingdom of Prussia over the Austrian Empire in the Austro-Prussian War of 1866.
+The dispute over which country would dominate the German states ended in Prussia's favour, leading to the creation of the North German Confederation under Prussian leadership in 1867.
+A number of south German states remained independent until they joined the North German Confederation during the Franco-Prussian War.
+After the German victory, the Confederation was renamed and proclaimed as the German Empire in 1871.
+It unified Germany (aside from Austria), with the Prussian king as emperor (Kaiser).